 7. May and Might

-Far too many writers use these two darlings interchangeably, when in fact there is a distinct difference that drastically alters the context of a sentence.
+Far too many writers use these two words interchangeably, when in fact there is a subtle difference that can alter the context of a sentence.

-You might get a parking fine if you park in the wrong space.
+You may get a parking fine if you park in the wrong space.

 Can you see the difference?
-I am far more likely to get a fine parking by parking in an illegal space than I am to score three goals on Saturday for my team.
+I am far more likely to get a fine for parking in an illegal space than I am to score three goals on Saturday for my team.

 8. Since and Because

-Since is not the same as because, and the two cannot be used interchangeably.
-Since refers to time, and because refers to causation.
+Since is not always the same as because, and the two should not be used interchangeably in every situation.
+Since often refers to time, and because refers to causation.

 Can you see the difference?
-Since refers to when I started the job (time), and because sets up the cause of the long works hours, which in this case is a heavy workload.
+Since refers to when I started the job, and because sets up the cause of the long work hours, which in this case is a heavy workload.

 9. Anxious and Excited

-Over the years the word anxious seems to have morphed into a substitute for being excited, but using it in this way will make your writing look rather confused.
+Over the years, the word anxious seems to have morphed into a substitute for excited, but using it in this way can make your writing look rather confused.

-Anxious is to be somewhat frightened and fearful.
-Ask any person who suffers from anxiety and they’ll tell you they certainly don’t feel excited when they are having an anxiety attack.
+Anxious means somewhat frightened, worried, or fearful.
+Ask any person who suffers from anxiety, and they’ll tell you they certainly don’t feel excited when they are having an anxiety attack.

 I am anxious to see my dog on the weekend.
 (Wrong)